 LinkedIn this year kept things professional yet interactive in their LinkedIn Studio activation at the event this past year.
 They created a lounge that was not only the optimal place for networking but also featured activities that were in line with their brand and useful to those who took advantage.
 They offered profile consultations and gave a chance for guests to take new headshots.
 In addition, they hosted fireside chats with celebrities and panels with influencers.
 Not only was everything branded, it was integrated into sessions and workshops that were memorable and generated positive brand equity.

 While this is an example of hosting a full out space at a conference, sponsorship can come in many forms.
 No matter the size of your footprint at the conference, it is important to focus on building a relationship with the attendees.
 This can be done through a simple session by keeping it as interactive as possible.
 When hosting a speaker it’s important to involve the audience.
-This can be done by asking thought provoking questions or making it more of a fireside chat then typical speech.
+This can be done by asking thought provoking questions or making it more of a fireside chat than a typical speech.
 The more audience involvement and the more personal the better.
 Providing more hospitality like coffee and donuts, a happy hour, or a full meal in conjunction with your session can also be a way to woo guests.

 Get Creative With Event Technology